Incognito/rumprun_wiki_wiki/Howto:-Configuring-a-802.11-device.md

-The aim of this howto is show how to configure an IEEE802.11 wireless PCI device in a userspace rump kernel using [[rumprun|Repo:-rumprun]].
+The aim of this howto is show how to configure an IEEE802.11 wireless PCI device in a userspace rump kernel using [[rumprun-posix|Repo:-rumprun-posix]].
 This howto builds up on many other components, so in case you have no prior experience with rump kernels, some amount of patience will be required to successfully follow the howto.

 We will assume that the target network uses WPA.
 We will also assumed that you have already followed the instructions for setting up userspace PCI device drivers and built the necessary components (see [[here|Repo:-pci-userspace-linux]]).
-Finally, we assume that you have rumprun available.
+Finally, we assume that you have rumprun-posix available.

 Let's assume you have a rump kernel server already running with the necessary components loaded.
 If not, see the self-contained example in http://repo.rumpkernel.org/pci-userspace-linux/tree/master/examples/if_iwn -- you could also use `rump_server`, but using a self-contained C program may be easier to handle.

-In any case, let's assume your kernel server is running, and you've started your rumprun session.
+In any case, let's assume your kernel server is running, and you've started your rumprun-posix session.
 Attaching the 802.11 NIC to a WPA-protected network follows almost exactly the same procedure as on a standard NetBSD host.
 First, we start by examining the interface: